instructa/nowledge/CONTRIBUTING.md

 If you have any questions, please open an issue or reach out to the maintainers.

-Thank you for contributing to the Deepwiki-to-Markdown MCP Server!
+Thank you for contributing to the Nowledge MCP Server!